SahibJ56/vitalis_v1/README.md

 Vitalis is a personal health AI agent.
 It runs continuously in the background, monitors your sleep and nutrition, notices patterns, and acts on them — without being asked.

 It is built across two systems.
 The [Vitalis Android app](https://github.com/leekycauldron/vitalis) runs on your phone and streams from Ray-Ban Meta glasses, passively logging everything you eat or drink just by looking at it.
-This agent — the AI layer — reads that data, combines it with your Oura Ring metrics, and reasons across both to give you genuinely useful, personalised health guidance through Telegram.
+This agent, the AI layer, reads that data, combines it with your Oura Ring metrics, and reasons across both to give you genuinely useful, personalised health guidance through Telegram.

 ---